-Section 7.
-Written Ballots.
-Elections of officers shall be by written ballot, and shall be held every two years.
+Section 6.
+Electronic Voting Procedures.
+Elections of officers shall be by electronic ballot and shall be held every two years.
 An online polling site may be used to conduct voting so long as access to voting results is password protected and accessible to Nominating Committee members only.
 Ballots will be prepared and transmitted to the voting membership by the Nominating Committee via the Secretary at least 30 days before the annual business meeting of an election year.
-To be valid, ballots must be returned to the Nominating Committee chairperson, physically or electronically, at least 30 days before the annual business meeting, unless a specific date by which they must be returned is clearly stated on the face of the ballot.
+Ballots must be cast according to specifications laid out by the Nominating Committee and must be submitted prior to a specified voting deadline.
 Ballots must be tallied by the Nominating Committee.
 Election to office shall be by simple majority.
 The results will be announced at the annual business meeting.

-Section 8.
+Section 7.
 Duties.
 The Chairperson shall preside at all meetings of the RC-WR, prepare a written agenda for all meetings, prepare an annual report for presentation at the annual business meeting, submit an annual budget for consideration and approval at the annual business meeting, appoint, in consultation with the other elected officers, the necessary appointed officers and such other temporary chairpersons and task force personnel as may be necessary to conduct the activities of the RC-WR.
 The Chairperson will work with other Board officers to procure annual sponsorships and donations, either financial or in-kind, for RC-WR.
-The Chairperson may also serve on the Executive Board of the RC-AAM if called to do so.
-In order to perform required duties in association with the RC-AAM, the Chairperson shall be prepared to travel to professional meetings on behalf of RC-WR.
+The Chairperson may also serve on the Executive Board of the CSAAM if called to do so.
+In order to perform required duties in association with the CSAAM, the Chairperson shall be prepared to travel to professional meetings on behalf of RC-WR.
 In the absence of the Chairperson at any of the required meetings, the Vice Chairperson will assume the Chairperson’s responsibilities.